CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

       ![](../media/af40.png)

-1. Navigate back to the Visual Studio code terminal and press **Enter** to accept the default subscription.
+1. Navigate back to the Visual Studio Code terminal and press **Enter** to accept the default subscription.

     ![](../media/af-41.png)